ibois-epfl/collide/README.md

 **collide** is a simple script to calculate and output data concerning the collision of a set of stones.
 It is developed in the frame of a collaboration between IBOIS lab (PI: [Andrea Settimi](andrea.settimi@epfl.ch)) and EESD lab (PI: [Savvas Saloustros](savvas.saloustros@epfl.ch)) at EPFL.

+In our work we used as a metrics to evaluate the success of our scanning techniques: in the case of additive structures, the more intersection you have the less performant your scanning pipeline result to be.

 ## Usage
+You can find some test meshes in the `/data_test` folder. ⚠️ Beware, the meshes need to be *watertight*!
 ### Linux
 First install conda and run the following command from the root of the repo:
 ```bash